KnowledgeForwardSolutions/CheckDigits.Net/README.md

 Check digit algorithms attempt to balance detection capabilities with the cost in execution time and/or the complexity to implement.

+Note also that if a value has a valid check digit, it does not imply that the value is valid, only that the value was transcribed correctly.
+There may be other requirements that are specific to the type of value that could cause a value with a valid check digit to be considered incorrect/invalid.

 ## Supported Algorithms

 * [ABA RTN (Routing Transit Number) Algorithm](#aba-rtn-algorithm)